velinussage/sage-litepaper-site/docs/index.md

 ## Why Now?

 AI moves fast; community memory doesn’t.
 Prompts and context end up in scattered docs, chats, and private repos.
 As models change, good patterns go stale.
 There’s no portable way to store, version, and improve shared context, or to credit and reward the people who advance it.
-Sage fixes four blockers:
+Sage solves four problems:

 1.  **No Shared Source of Truth**
     Everyone works from copies; there’s no trusted, up‑to‑date version with history.